doommir/novapath-website/replit.md

-# NovaPath Landing Page
+# NovaPath Landing Pages

 ## Overview

+This application hosts two separate product landing pages under the NovaPath brand:

-NovaPath is a single-page landing site for an AI-powered education operations toolkit for K-12 schools.
+1. **NovaPath (Education Operations)** - A single-page landing site for an AI-powered education operations toolkit for K-12 schools.
 Its primary purpose is lead generation, capturing email addresses for an early access waitlist.
 The site features a modern SaaS design, including a hero section, an interactive voice-driven demo, and a lead capture form.
 It emphasizes a human-centered AI approach, promoting the idea that "AI supports your school — freeing educators to focus on what matters," with AI serving as a supportive tool built by and for educators.

+2. **AI-Infused Science Kit** - A product landing page at `/science-kit` for a hands-on science experiment kit with an integrated AI assistant.
+The page features pre-order functionality, collecting email addresses, names, and quantity preferences.
+It showcases kit contents, learning outcomes, and testimonials from parents and teachers.

 The application is a full-stack TypeScript project with a React frontend and an Express backend, designed with a mobile-first, responsive approach.

 ## User Preferences